Black Tartar on Teeth: A Common Dental Problem Explained (pictures)

 How do tartar and plaque form?

-To answer these questions, we need to go back to the source of tartar: plaque.
+To answer this, we need to go back to the source of tartar: Plaque.

-The mouth contains many tiny organisms, making it the second most microbe-rich part of the body after the gut (1).
+The mouth is a complex ecosystem home to billions of bacteria from many different species.
+It’s the second most microbe-rich part of the body after the gut!

 In order to survive, bacteria create what is called Biofilm or Plaque.
-It is a soft, thin film that constantly builds up on the teeth' surface.
+It's a soft, thin film that constantly builds up on the teeth' surface and along the gum line.
 It starts to form after only a few minutes of brushing and flossing.

 Yellow-brown tartar build-up on the teeth